New Zealand resident director in 2023

 - There is no limit on the number of directors that a company can appoint.
 Please note that New Zealand does not allow corporate directorship.
 In addition, the company will be required to publicly register the particulars of their directors and shareholders;

-- Before appointment, Healy Consultants Group PLC will provide our Clients basic KYC documents of our nominee to ensure he meets compliance requirements.
+- Before appointment, Healy Consultants Group will provide our Clients basic KYC documents of our nominee to ensure he meets compliance requirements.